The Student's Journey

 How it works

-In 3rd year: take MGT300H5 (previously MGT200H5).
-Participate in mock interviews.
-Interview with your prospective employer.
-Do a workplace prep workshop.
+Attend workplace prep workshop.
 In the summer after 3rd year, take the MGT010H5 Capstone course, work through your internship, and do the online reflections.
+Submit final report.

 The journey affects your 4th year and life after: Select and take a prescribed 400-level course.
 Complete your report and give your poster presentation.
 Graduate with professional work experience!